7 Best Mobility Aids for Walking

 When using a cane to walk up and down stairs, hold on to the handrail and use the cane on the side opposite the handrail.
 Lead with the stronger leg going up and the cane and the weaker leg going down.

 For easy transport, you might benefit from a folding cane.
 Many of the canes at Mobility Plus Colorado in Denver, for example, fold up small enough to fit in a bag.
+There are also a variety of colors and designs available for added fun.

 Crutches